rasmus-kirk/halo/documents/thesis/thesis.md

 - peek non empty, append constraint
 - peek empty, append assert gates constraints, mark flag

+(INPUTS) cant have constraints by definition of resolve that wont call continuation on resolved wireids on stack, otherwise would need to check if wire has constraints instead of just checking if it is in vmap. you could also create INPUT constraints on empty stack. like assert gates.

 ### Copy Constraints

 - CMap; wire id to coordinate set
 - peek non empty, update CMap